 PPE (Personal Protective Equipment)

-Personal Protective equipment (PPE) is the equipment that will protect the user against health or safety risks at work.
+Personal Protective equipment (PPE) is the equipment that will protect the user against health or safety risks.

 Employers have duties concerning the provision and use of personal protective equipment at work.